-a.
+- a.
 Placement.
-The destination line must be the top line of the label, placed in the position shown in Exhibit 6.2.2a or Exhibit 6.2.2b (above the barcode on tray labels or 2-inch sack labels and to the right of the barcode on 1-inch sack labels).
-An exception is that one line of extraneous information may appear above the destination line on tray and sack labels as provided in 6.3.2, and 6.3.2f.
+The destination line must be the top line of the label.
+An exception is that one line of extraneous information may appear above the destination line on tray and sack labels as provided in 6.3.2, and 6.3.3f.
 The destination line must be completely visible when placed in the label holder.
-This visibility is ensured if the destination line is no less than 1/8 (0.125) inch below the top of the label when the label is cut and prepared.
+Visibility is ensured if the destination line is no less than 1/8 (0.125) inch below the top of the label, when the label is cut and prepared. - b.

-Exhibit 6.2.2a Barcoded 2-Inch Sack Labels and Barcoded Tray Labels b.
 Information.
-The destination line must contain only the information required by the applicable standards for the class, processing category, sortation level of the tray or sack, and the prices claimed.
-This information is contained in the labeling lists for all sortation and price levels except trays and sacks to carrier route, 5-digit carrier routes, merged 5-digit, and 5-digit destinations, and except for automation letter trays to 5-digit scheme destinations.
+The destination line must contain only the information required by the standards for the class, processing category, sortation level of the tray or sack, and the prices claimed.
+This information is contained in the labeling lists for all sortation and price levels except trays and sacks to carrier route, 5-digit carrier routes, merged 5-digit, and 5-digit destinations.
 For the destination line of carrier route, 5-digit carrier routes, merged 5-digit, and 5-digit trays and sacks, the city, two-letter state abbreviation, and 5-digit ZIP Code of the destination 5-digit ZIP Code area must be shown.
-For 5-digit scheme trays, the city, two-letter state abbreviation, and ZIP Code for the destination scheme must be obtained from the City State Product.
-The destination line may contain abbreviated city and state information if such abbreviations are those in the City State Product.